Growing Up With Diabetes: Early Childhood

 - Involve your child in diabetes-related task as age-appropriate.
 For example, consider letting him help with things like setting up the blood glucose monitor, pressing the button, mixing the cloudy insulin, and dipping the ketone strip.

-(See Diabetes Self-Care: What Does My Child Need to Know? for an outline of possible tasks for your child to be involved in.)
+(See Passing the Baton: What Does My Child Need to Know? for an outline of possible tasks for your child to be involved in.)

 As with any challenges, if your family is facing serious obstacles to good mental health and social functioning, please contact a professional who can help you sort it all out.
 Many pediatric diabetes teams include a psychologist and/or social worker, so contacting your child’s diabetes health care team is a good place to start.
 Also, you could arrange a consultation with a mental health professional that you seek out on your own – you could check the registry for licensed psychologists or social workers in your province, or reach out to a diabetes expert who is also trained in your family’s area of need (teenagers, behaviour change, eating disorders, anxiety, etcetera).